w3c/wai-tutorials/source/ideas/text.html.erb.md

 <%=notes_start%>
 {:/nomarkdown}

-**Note:** This is only required when conforming to WCAG 2.0, Level AAA.
+**Note:** This is only required when conforming to WCAG, Level AAA.

 {::nomarkdown}
 <%=notes_end%>